 He took his knowledge of pitching, along with his degree in psychology, to more than three decades worth of coaching throughout multiple organizations in baseball.

 From his time in Oakland during the Moneyball era, to his tenure in Flushing with the Mets, along with stops in Milwaukee and Baltimore, Peterson has tutored and mentored a plethora of All Star and Hall of Fame pitchers during his lengthy career.

-He co-authored Crunch Time: How to Be Your Best When It Matters Most with Judd Hoekstra, a renowned leadership and human performance expert.
+He co-authored the book, Crunch Time: How to Be Your Best When It Matters Most, with Judd Hoekstra, a renowned leadership and human performance expert.
 The book details how to perform at your best, even in the most challenging of circumstances.
 Peterson uses multiple examples from his coaching days to highlight the challenges that were faced, and the techniques and skills to overcome them.
 The book was released this past January.

 MMO: You worked your way through years of minor league coaching in various organizations after your playing career was through.
 What was the journey like from playing professionally, coaching at a young age, and finally making it to the big leagues as a pitching coach?

 Rick: I hurt my arm.
 I was seventeen and drafted out of high school by the Orioles.
 I had scholarships to go to play baseball at Harvard, Duke and Tulane.
 But back in the ’70s, major league teams did not want four-year college players, they wanted high school or junior college players.
 I gave up those four-year schools, and plus, if you went to a junior college you could be drafted multiple times.
 But if you went to a four-year school you had to be 21 or your class had to graduate in order to be drafted again.
 So if I wanted to play professionally the path was really to go to junior college.